connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 	- lambda expressions

  - Very similar language styles
- - Scala is a great preperation for Java 8
+ - Scala is a great preparation for Java 8

 ---
 ### Contrasts ###